Simonton Windows vs Pella 2026: Which Brand Wins?

 Amerimax Craftsman Portrait: $12,800

-Margaret, the Platinum Prism is quiet good; probably equal to the Craftsman Portrait.
-However, the Zen Nirvana, or Soft-Lite Classic window, is the best of these three windows.
-I would probably toss the Pella 250 series as it is too expensive for the quality you are getting.
+Margaret, the Platinum Prism is quite good and is probably on par with the Craftsman Portrait.
+However, the Zen Nirvana, which is the Soft-Lite Classic window, is the strongest overall product in this group.
+I would probably eliminate the Pella 250 because the price is higher than I would want to pay relative to the quality level it provides.

 Learn More About Each Brand